 The crystalline lens is the eye's natural lens which enables us to focus the image both at distance (>20 feet) as well as close up (approximately 20-30cm).

 From our 30s onward, the crystalline lens loses its elasticity and capacity to focus, initally affecting our near vision.
 This phenomenon is known as presbyopia or tired eyes.
-Later on, the crystalline lens will experience more changes affecting its transparency, thereby developing a cataract.
+Later on, the crystalline lens will experience further changes affecting its transparency, thereby developing a cataract.

-Currently, the only option for correcting these changes is crystalline surgery with an intraocular lens implant (IOL).
+Currently, the only option for correcting these changes is crystalline lens surgery with an intraocular lens implant (IOL).
 There are various types of intraocular lenses: monofocal (enabling the patient to see at one single distance, generally far) and multifocal (enabling the patient to see at various distances).

 While monofocal lenses have optimum optical quality as they focus all the light reaching them at one focal point (far), their disadvantage is that glasses are required to read (near vision) and to use the computer (intermediate vision) in the majority of cases.

 Multifocal lenses enable patients to be less reliant on using glasses (they are not completely free from using them nor do they have perfect vision) at practically all distances, despite greater optical quality (the light divides into the various focuses of the lens).

 These lenses are indicated for patients with established presbyopia (people over the age of 50) who want to stop wearing glasses or contact lenses, and who cannot have corneal refractive laser surgery.